makersacademy/chitter-challenge/designs/users_model_repository_class_design_recipe.md

-# Users - Model and Repository Classes Design Recipe
+# User - Model and Repository Classes Design Recipe

 ## 1. Design and create the Table